readium/architecture/proposals/000-decorator-api.md

 ### Additional Interactions

-This proposal introduces only a single decoration interaction: `Activate`.
+This proposal introduces only a single decoration interaction: *activation*.
 We could extend this enum to add secondary interactions (press and hold) or hints (hover).